tytso/xfstests-bld/README.md

 2) How do we test repository monitoring?
 In particular how do we simulate new commits to a repository so that we can build and test new versions?
 We thought of using existing commits to simulate new commits, but the details on this are fuzzy at the moment.

+3) How to have two-way communication between the build server and the LTM?
+Two synchronous endpoints?
+Gunicorn?

 ** **

 ## 8. Contributors: